Are you aware of the fact that social media and social networking websites have been around before Mark Zuckerberg’s Facebook came into the scene?

 To further help consolidate its value, Netlog merged with Twoo.com, a free social discovery platform launched in 2011.

-As a teenager that grew up in the early years of social network, it’s hard not to remember MyYearBook that was created in 2005 by two high school students, Dave and Catherine Cook, and Dave’s older brother Geoff.
+As a teenager that grew up in the early years of the social networks, it’s hard not to remember MyYearBook that was created in 2005 by two high school students, Dave and Catherine Cook, and Dave’s older brother Geoff.

 The idea, which came while Catherine Cook was browsing her high school yearbook to find that many of the pictures were just not that good and she thought she could do it better, grew and became one of the top 10 most visited websites in the United States at a point.

-Today, myYearbook.com has been rebranded MeetMe, but before it was rebranded, the website had over 32 million members, and was growing by almost 20,000 people each day.
+Today, myYearbook has been rebranded MeetMe, but before it was rebranded, the website had over 32 million members, and was growing by almost 20,000 people each day.

 Orkut is another social networking website that used to be really popular.
 Owned and operated by Google, the service was designed to help users meet new and old friends and maintain existing relationships.